QuestCode/thema-2.1-slm/BSS/Practica/Ward/p4/opdrachten.md

 ####Why are page sizes always powers of 2?####

 Because this makes the translation from logical address into a page number and page offset easy.
+Becouse of the way the calculation is done.

 ###Exercise 1.2 Paging###
 ####On a system with paging, a process cannot access memory that it does not own; why?
 How could the operating system allow access to other memory?
 Why should it or should it not?####